 The easiest way to make a frame is to start with a simple piece of wood.
 It can even be an old piece of wood, left exactly as it was found, basically a piece of reclaimed wood.
 Wrap a few coils of string around it, tightly, so that a photo sits between the coils of string and the wood.
 Decorate it with a flower, also made of string or burlap, and the frame is ready.

-The piece of wood can be cut into a square or rectangle, painted with a paintbrush in any color you have at home and sanded a little after drying to give it an aged look.
+The piece of wood can be cut into a square or rectangle, painted with a paintbrush in whatever color you have at home and sanded a little after drying to give it an aged look.
 Repeat the process with the string and decorate with a large sackcloth bow.
-The resulting frame can even make a perfect Christmas present.
+The resulting frame could even make a perfect Christmas present.

 If you have old unused frames, with very little effort you can bring them back to life and turn them into a very nice Christmas present.
 You can decorate them with string from place to place by simply wrapping the string around the frame.